bxparks/AceSegment/README.md

 objects in the later stages depending on the objects created in the earlier
 stage:

-1. Segment pattern buffer array of type `uint8_t patterns[NUM_DIGITS]`.
 1. The `Hardware` object which provides access to the various pins.
-1. The `SpiAdapter` object which determines whether or not to use SPI.
+1. The `SpiAdapter` object which determines to use software SPI or hardware SPI.
 Needed only by `LedMatrixSingleShiftRegister` and `LedMatrixDualShiftRegister` classes.
-1. The `LedMatrix` object wrapswhich determine how the LEDs are wired.
+1. The `LedMatrix` object determine how the LEDs are wired and how to communicate to the LED segments.
-1. The `Renderer` object which wraps the `LedMatrix` object.
-1. The `SegmentDisplay` object wraps the `Renderer` object.
+1. The `SegmentDisplay` object wraps a segment pattern buffer and an LedMatrix object.
-1. The various `XxxWriter` classes which translate higher level characters and strings into bit patterns used by `Renderer`.
+1. The various `XxxWriter` classes which translate higher level characters and strings into bit patterns used by `LedDisplay`.

 A typical resource creation code looks like this: